 In short, NOx is short for Nitrogen Oxide.
 A harmful byproduct of these trucks burning diesel, there are very specific standards set forth by the government as to how much can/should be released while operating the vehicle.
-Regardless of whether the truck is towing, idling or driving, these standards must be strictly followed.
-What we have seen, however, in the past 2-3 years is certain claims of manufacturers using ‘cheat devices’ or ‘cheat software’ that will report far lower emissions from the vehicle than is actually being released.
+Regardless of whether the truck is towing, idling or driving, these regulatory requirements must be strictly followed.
+What we have seen, however, in the past 2-3 years are certain claims of manufacturers using ‘cheat devices’ or ‘cheat software’ that will report far lower emissions than is actually being released.
 Ford is not the only manufacturer to face these allegations, but that does not change the reality surrounding these troubling statistics.

 If/when these numbers are replicated and validated, Ford will have a difficult time explaining how these emission levels were sadly missed by their internal teams, and they will be called upon to explain how much they knew and when they knew it over the seven years these trucks have been sold.
-Should the allegations be proven true that Super Duty emissions exceed governmental standards, and owner expectations based on Ford’s representations, Ford will be forced to undergo research and engineering efforts to come up with a solution to address these emission issues; manufacturers are not permitted to simply ‘shrug their shoulders’ and claim ignorance, when their products fail to comply with governmental standards, resulting in excessive emissions.
+Should the allegations be proven true that Super Duty emissions exceeded governmental regulations, and owner expectations based on Ford’s representations, Ford will be forced to undergo research and engineering efforts to come up with a solution to address these emission issues; manufacturers are not permitted to simply ‘shrug their shoulders’ and claim ignorance when their products fail to comply with governmental regulations, resulting in excessive emissions.

 WHAT’S THE HARM?
 ISN’T THIS JUST AN EPA PROBLEM?